zewol95/ESPHome-Boilerplates/LVGL/button.md

 ```

-In addition, if you whant that the botton will follow hte stats of home assistant you need to add the lambda role.
+In addition, if you want that the botton will follow the stats of home assistant entity you need to add the lambda role.
 (For example:
 if you have a button that start / stop an automation and you click start in home assistant WebUi, the button on the LVGL display will follow the status.)
+Add:
 ```
 binary_sensor:
   - platform: homeassistant
     id: status_button_id
-    entity_id: automation.allarme_perimetrale
+    entity_id: automation.xxxxxx
     publish_initial_state: true
     on_state:
       then: